Ungdomens Nykterhetsförbund

 Ungdomens Nykterhetsförbund (UNF) is a Swedish youth temperance organisation, founded in 1970 after a merging between Sveriges Godtemplares Ungdomsförbund (SGU) and Heimdal.
 It is the youth organization of the IOGT-NTO movement.
 It is a member of the European umbrella organisation ACTIVE and the Nordic umbrella organisation NORDGU.
 UNF has about 7000 members.
-The current heads of the organisation are Jane Segerblom and Filip Nyman.
+The current head of the organisation is Jane Segerblom.